Mountaintop removal mining

 Organize a pot luck dinner

-Organize an event in any
+Organize an event in any of these locations

 where we can meet with the community